meomew-auto/markdown/docs/practice/cdn/09_stale-while-error.md

     A. Async refresh (Varnish grace behavior):
        Default Varnish grace includes async refresh:
-       - Serve stale to client
+       - Serve to client
-       - BUT ALSO send background request to origin to refresh -> Origin counter +1
+       - BBUT ALSO send background request to origin to refresh -> Origin counter +1
        -> Solution: Custom VCL vcl_hit that does NOT trigger background refresh.
           Our VCL only does "return (deliver)" — no background fetch.